 I have a question for the male readers of the site.
 Have you ever been pondering the offseason moves of the Brewers and thought to yourself "I am glad they re-signed Craig Counsell, he's kinda hot"?
 I mean, everyone has had that conversation with a friend that starts like "I know you're not gay, but..." and you immediately yell out "DONNIE FROM NEW KIDS!", right?
 And then after having that conversation you continue on to "Okay I know you are totally straight and stuff, but which Brewers player would you have sex with if you had to?"
 No?
 You've never had that conversation with one of your buddies?
 Not even once?
 Really?
 Well, I guess I'll just have to tell you about it then because Tyler and I have had that conversation many, many times and we'd like to share one with you.
 Why?
 Because we are so totally okay with our sexuality that we don't care who reads it!
 We don't care if the guys we are writing about making sweet love to us read it, we want them to!
 So, like, forward this to them.
 Please.

 Vince: Hey Tyler, I've got a question for you that's been bothering me for awhile and I want your opinion on it.
 If you had to have sex with a member of the Milwaukee Brewers, who would it be?
-Continue reading »
+Read the rest of this entry »

 As the Phillies gift wrap a World Series for the Yankees, the time for offseason moves is approaching.
 The Hot Stove League is one of the best times of the year.
 Lots to think about, lots to talk about, tons of speculation and none of those pesky losses to agonize over.
 As the days roll on, I become more and more convinced that my favorite player, Mike Cameron, won't be back.
 Rumors of him signing with the Cubs swirl and all of the sudden I start to feel like this guy: